ria-com/nomeroff-net/README.md

 <img src="https://nomeroff.net.ua/images/nn/ocr_example.png" alt="Nomeroff-Net OCR Example"/>
 <br><a href="https://github.com/ria-com/nomeroff-net/blob/master/examples/demo3.ipynb">Number plate recognition example</a>

-## Road map
-For several months now, we have been devoting some of our time to developing new features for the Nomeroff Net project.
-In the near future we plan:
-  * Post a detailed instruction on the training of recognition models and classifier for license plates of your country.
-  * To expand the classification of countries of license plates by which to determine the country in which this license plate is registered.

 ## Contributing
 Contributions to this repository are welcome.
 Examples of things you can contribute: